gkumeriya15/MovieB/README.md

   -d, --dir DIRECTORY             Directory for saving the movie to : PWD -D, --caption-dir DIRECTORY     Directory for saving the caption file to :
                                   PWD
-  -Z, --chunk-size INTEGER RANGE  Chunk_size for downloading files in KB : 512
+  -Z, --chunk-size INTEGER RANGE  Chunk-size for downloading files in KB : 512
                                   [1<=x<=10000]
   -m, --mode [start|resume|auto]  Start the download, resume or set
                                   automatically : AUTO